albar965/littlenavmap-manual/src/en/CONNECT.rst

 You have to install the included *Little Xpconnect* plugin to use *Little Navmap* as a moving map with X-Plane.

-The plugin is bundled with *Little Navmap* and can be downloaded separately too.
+The plugin is bundled with *Little Navmap* but can also be downloaded separately.

 Copy the whole plugin directory ``Little Xpconnect`` into the directory ``plugins`` in the directory ``Resources`` in the X-Plane installation.
 The complete path should look like
 ``.../X-Plane 11/Resources/plugins/Little Xpconnect``

+The plugin is installed and working correctly if you can see it in the X-Plane plugin manager.
+Note that the plugin does not add any items to the X-Plane menu.

-You can check the X-Plane plugin manager to see if it is loaded correctly.
+Select the X-Plane tab to connect.

-When connecting with *Little Navmap* select the option ``Connect directly to a local X-Plane simulator``.

 .. _remote-connection: